mcantelon/node-uam/Readme.md

-# lam

-  Lam: making local web applications easy to discover and run.
+# lam: local web application manager

 Node-based local web applications are interesting.
 They can run on any operating system with Node installed on it.
 They are easy to write if you're